 Males in their third to fifth decades are typically affected.
-SC can be classified as primary (benign neoplastic process) or secondary, associated with joint abnormalities, such as mechanical or arthritic conditions[7].
-The pathogenesis of the latter being related to certain synoviocytes dysfunction.
-Particularly, cells like synovial macrophages, other synoviocytes and chondrocytes may produce different enzymes and cytokines inducing inflammation and damage to articular tissues[8].
+SC can be classified as primary (benign neoplastic process) or secondary, and associated with joint abnormalities, such as mechanical or arthritic conditions[7]; the pathogenesis of the latter being related to certain synoviocyte dysfunction.
+Particularly, cells like synovial macrophages, other synoviocytes and chondrocytes may produce different enzymes and cytokines, inducing inflammation and damage to articular tissues[8].